Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

 where the factor $h(M-r,r)^{-1}=G_M(0,r)$ (not present in~(\ref{e.EL})) is due to the fact that $M$ acts as an additional interferer for the transmission from 0 to $r<M$.
 Similarly, the term~(\ref{d}) corresponds to the direct hop from the running node at $s$ to $M$ (when there is no Poisson relay node between them) and term~(\ref{c}) corresponds to the delay of going from $s$ to its nearest receiver $r\in(s,M)$.
 The node at 0 interferes with both these transmissions, which is reflected by the factors $G_0(s,M-s)$ and $G_0(s,r)$ in the terms~(\ref{d}) and~(\ref{c}), respectively.
-The node at $M$ also interferes with the transmission from $s$ to $r\in(s,M)$, whence $G_M(s,r)$ in~(\ref{c}). \end{IEEEproof} \begin{Cor} The average speed of the packet progression on distance $M$ is equal to
+The node at $M$ also interferes with the transmission from $s$ to $r\in(s,M)$, whence $G_M(s,r)$ in~(\ref{c}). \end{IEEEproof} Define the average speed of the packet progression on distance $M$ as Proposition~\ref{p.delaysUV} allows one to express this quantity explicitly.~\footnote{ Another way of defining the average speed of the packet progression on distance $M$ consists in taking the expectation of the ratio $\E^{0M}[M/L_{0M}]$.
+Note (by the Jensen's inequality) that this latter choice gives larger values of the speed, but both are asymptotically equivalent in the sense that, as $M\to\infty$, they approach the mean long-distance speed $v$ considered is Proposition~\ref{p.delaysUV}.
+The proposed definition has an advantage of being more tractable.
+It is also analogous to the usual definition of the mean user throughput describing the average speed of data transfer in communication networks, which is the average number of bits sent (or received) per data request to the average duration of the data transfer.} \begin{Cor} The average speed of the packet progression on distance $M$ is equal to $v_{0M}=M/\E^{0M}[L_{0M}]$ where $\E^{0M}[L_{0M}]$ is given by~(\ref{E0M}). \end{Cor}